 Wyoming Farm Bureau Federation Legislative Meeting Feb.
 27-28 in Cheyenne

 The meeting begins at 11 a.m.
-Monday, Feb.
+Thursday, Feb.
 27 with registration.
-Attendees are scheduled to hear from House Agriculture Committee Chair Representative Mark Semlek and Senate Agriculture Committee Chair Senator Gerry Geis during the noon luncheon.
+If their schedules permit, House Agriculture Committee Chair Representative Mark Semlek and Senate Agriculture Committee Chair Senator Gerry Geis will address the members during the noon luncheon.
 Schedule pending, Senator Eli Bebout will then provide an overview of interim activities and recommendations of the Select Federal Natural Resource Management Committee.

 Wyoming Farm Bureau Federation